Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Methods

 \subsubsection{Attention consistency loss}

 While the ABCD can be used as described in Sec.~\ref{subsec:ABCD_architecture}, we introduce an additional \emph{attention consistency loss}

-to regularize the attention dynamics, where $\dot{a}_j^{(i)}(x, y)$ is the time derivative (velocity) of the attention map for latent $j$ at spatial location $(x, y)$, computed via a Jacobian-vector product that propagates the observation velocity through the attention mechanism.
-Further, $\dot{\bar{\bm{o}}}^{(i)}(x, y)$ is the normalized velocity of the observation at pixel $(x, y)$.
-This loss penalizes changes in the attention map at locations where the underlying image does not change, thereby encouraging the model to assign dynamic attention only to non-static regions.
-This creates a sharper transition between background and attention maps and stronger aligns attention dynamics with image dynamics.
+to regularize the attention dynamics, where $\dot{a}_j^{(i)}(x, y)$ is the time derivative of the attention map for latent $j$ at spatial location $(x, y)$ and $\dot{\bar{\bm{o}}}^{(i)}(x, y)$ is the normalized observation velocity at pixel $(x, y)$.
+This loss penalizes attention changes at pixels without image motion, encouraging sharper separation between background and dynamic regions.